Wildlife and

 Roadwatch

 In 2013, the EWT launched several national campaigns to encourage members of the public to submit roadkill sightings.
-We launched a smartphone application (app) called “RoadWatch”, one of the first roadkill reporting apps in the world.
-To-date, almost 30,000 data points have been reported via the app.
-These data records are critical to building our knowledge base and ensuring we receive records from areas we don’t travel to or cannot easily access.
+We launched a smartphone application (app ) called “RoadWatch” – one of the first roadkill reporting apps in the world.
+To date, almost 30,000 data points have been reported via the app.
+This data is critical to building our knowledge base and ensuring we receive records from areas we don’t travel to or cannot easily access.

 Roads in Parks Project

-Following our awareness campaigns, we received feedback from the public about their concern over the rate of roadkill incidents in National Parks, which are predominantly related to speeding and careless driving.
+Following our awareness campaigns, we received feedback from the public about their concern over the rate of roadkill incidents in the country’s National Parks.
+These are predominantly related to speeding and careless driving.
 South Africa’s protected areas are havens for wildlife, but they are still at risk from road users.
-We are working with South African National Parks (SANParks) to reduce roadkill in parks by influencing driver behaviour.
+We have previously worked with South African National Parks (SANParks) to reduce roadkill in parks by influencing driver behaviour.

 Wildlife and Rail

-The EWT is working to reduce the negative impacts on wildlife of a railway line running through Balule Nature Reserve in the Greater Kruger National Park (GKNP).
-This railway line extends over 45 km from Hoedspruit to Phalaborwa, and poses a significant threat to local wildlife populations.
+The EWT in 2021 and 2022 worked to understand the negative impacts of a railway line running through the Balule Nature Reserve in the Greater Kruger National Park (GKNP) on wildlife.
+This railway line extends over 45 km from Hoedspruit to Phalaborwa and poses a significant threat to local wildlife populations.
+Our Wits University MSc student Hannah de Villiers completed this study with support from Transnet and Transforntier Africa in 2023.
 Since 2011, over 500 fatal wildlife-train collisions have occurred on the railway line, involving Black Rhinoceros (Diceros bicornis), White-backed Vulture (Gyps africanus), African Wild Dog (Lycaon pictus), Hippopotamus (Hippopotamus amphibious), Cheetah (Acinonyx jubatus), Lions (Panthera leo), giraffes (Giraffa camelopardalis), and African Elephants (Loxodonta africana).

-We identify hotspot areas and other factors contributing to high rail-kill rates by gathering baseline rail-kill data.
-We can then recommend appropriate actions the rail operator, Transnet, can take to reduce these incidents and the costs of collisions.
-Furthermore, we monitor underpasses beneath the railway line using camera traps to determine whether animals use these underpasses and under what conditions they do so.
+Through this initiative we identified hotspots and other factors contributing to high rail-kill rates by gathering baseline rail-kill data.
 This research will indicate whether constructing additional underpasses and fencing to divert animals through the underpasses would effectively reduce rail-kill.

 South African students on track

-In Balule Nature Reserve, research has provided a baseline indicating there could be over 1,000 vertebrates killed annually on this one railway line.
+In Balule Nature Reserve, research has provided a baseline indicating there could be over 1,000 vertebrates killed annually along the existing railway line.
 Cameras recording wildlife movement in underpasses capture an average of 80,000 images a month, recording Leopards, lions, Spotted Hyaenas, Cape Porcupines, Common Duikers, and Honey Badgers using the underpasses.
-These valuable data demonstrate which animals use the underpasses frequently, when they do so, and under what conditions.
+This valuable data demonstrates which animals use the underpasses frequently, when they do so, and under what conditions.
 This is an important step towards being able to recommend tested and targeted rail-kill reduction options to rail operators.

 How you can help wildlife threatened by transport infrastructure